Legal Issues: Internships

 Two additional issues that arise for internships are the individual’s entitlement to unemployment compensation and workers’ compensation.

-Both unemployment and workers’ compensation are state-specific laws, but there are some general standards that can be addressed.
-In general, in order to collect unemployment, one must first be an employee.
-Unpaid interns are not employees, so regardless of the situation, an unpaid intern is unlikely to be awarded unemployment compensation at the conclusion of an internship.
+Both unemployment and workers’ compensation are governed by state-specific laws.
+In general, however, in order to collect unemployment, one must first be an employee.
+Because unpaid interns are not employees, they cannot receive worker’s compensation at the conclusion of an internship (unless they were improperly classified and should have been paid as an employee based on the primary beneficiary test).

 Additionally, to be eligible for unemployment compensation, an individual must be “able and available” for work.
 As a practical matter, interns, as college students, are usually not available for work at the conclusion of an internship as they must return to college.
 Accordingly, it is unlikely that interns, whether paid or not, will be able to collect unemployment benefits at the conclusion of an internship.

-It may differ from state to state, but workers’ compensation is also generally tied to an individual’s employment status.
-As such, if an intern is unpaid and therefore not an employee, it may impact that person’s entitlement to workers’ compensation in the event they are injured while at work.
-However, if an internship is unpaid and tied to the educational experience, i.e., the student is receiving credit for the internship or it is sponsored by a college, the educational institution may be required to provide insurance coverage to the student for workplace-related injuries.
-It is imperative that a college understands its state-specific legal requirements when participating in such an internship program.
+Similarly, workers’ compensation is also generally tied to an individual’s employment status (although this issue will be governed by the law of the state where the internship occurs).
+As such, if an intern is unpaid and therefore not an employee, the intern is unlikely to be entitled to workers’ compensation in the event they are injured while at work.
+In this regard, however, if an internship is unpaid and tied to the educational experience, i.e., the student is receiving credit for the internship or it is sponsored by an educational institution, the institution may be required to provide insurance coverage to the student for workplace-related injuries.
+It is imperative for educational institutions to understand their state-specific legal requirements regarding workers’ compensation when participating in an internship program.

-Regardless, if an intern is injured while at work, it is critical that the intern report the injury to the business and potentially to the college.
-Reporting the injury is key to preserving one’s right to workers’ compensation coverage.
+Notwithstanding the foregoing, if an intern is injured while at work, it is critical that the intern report the injury to the business and the educational institution.
+Reporting the injury is key to preserving the intern’s right to workers’ compensation coverage (if any).
 Once a business becomes aware of a workplace injury, regardless of whether the intern is paid or unpaid, it should report the injury to its workers’ compensation carrier to ensure that coverage is provided if applicable.
-If workers’ compensation is applicable in a given circumstance, that alone provides the recovery mechanism for any workplace injuries.
+If workers’ compensation is applicable, the intern’s financial recovery for the injury will be limited to workers’ compensation benefits.

 Workplace Safety and Negligence

-Another question that needs to be answered pertains to providing a safe working environment for an intern—and whether the business or educational institution is responsible for addressing workplace safety concerns.
+Another question that needs to be answered pertains to providing a safe working environment for an intern: Is the business or educational institution responsible for addressing workplace safety concerns?

-From an employer’s perspective, a business must comply with state and federal workplace safety laws, and providing a healthy and safe workplace for workers is imperative.
-The Occupational Safety and Health Administration (OSHA) provides and enforces workplace health and safety standards for most employees.
+All employers must comply with state and federal workplace safety laws requiring a healthy and safe workplace for all employees and interns.
+In this regard, the Occupational Safety and Health Administration (OSHA) provides and enforces workplace health and safety standards for most employers.

-If a worker feels that there are issues with health or safety practices in the workplace, they can contact OSHA to address the concerns.
-If a worker files such a complaint with OSHA, they are protected from retaliation by the employer.
-Since the start of the pandemic, additional resources have been allocated to OSHA to investigate and address workplace concerns.
-Accordingly, regardless of whether an intern is paid or unpaid, a business has a responsibility to comply with OSHA standards and any state-specific laws.
+If any worker (employee or intern) feels that there are issues with health or safety practices in the workplace, the worker can contact OSHA to raise these concerns.
+If a worker files a complaint with OSHA, the worker is protected from retaliation by the employer.

-In addition to the requirements set by law on a business, a college and an employer may have contractual obligations to provide a healthy and safe workplace and to address safety-related concerns.
-In this regard, if a college is sponsoring an internship at a business, it is recommended that a written agreement is entered into between the parties to address potential legal concerns that may arise.
-One such concern would be the need to address safety issues and dangerous or hazardous conditions.
-The agreement should specifically identify who is responsible for addressing such issues and provide indemnification language for either party if a claim is made due to the negligence or willful actions of a party.
+In addition to the legal requirements imposed upon employers, an educational institution and an employer may have contractual obligations to provide a healthy and safe workplace and to address safety-related concerns for employees and interns.
+In this regard, if an educational institution is sponsoring an internship at a business, it is recommended that a written agreement be entered into between the parties to address all potential legal issues that may arise, including workplace safety issues.
+The agreement should specifically identify who is responsible for addressing safety issues and dangerous or hazardous conditions and provide indemnification language for either party if a claim is made due to the negligent or willful actions of the other party.

-Even with such a written agreement, a college may still have potential liability if a student intern is exposed to a dangerous or hazardous condition at a workplace if the college is made aware of the issue and takes no action to prevent a student from being exposed to the condition.
-For example, if a college is notified that multiple assaults have occurred at a workplace but continues to send students to the workplace as part of an internship, the college may be subjected to a claim for negligence as a result of its actions.
+Even with such a written agreement, an educational institution may still have potential liability if a student intern is exposed to a dangerous or hazardous condition at a workplace where the educational institution was made aware of the condition but took no action to remedy the condition and/or protect the student from being exposed to the condition.
+For example, if an educational institution is notified that multiple assaults have occurred at a workplace but continues to send its students to the workplace as part of an internship, the educational institution may be subject to a claim for negligence as a result of its actions.

-Accordingly, if a college is made aware of a potential safety issue at a workplace, it should take steps to ensure the issue is remedied.
-Such steps may be as simple as notifying the workplace of the potential concern.
-If the college is sponsoring or significantly involved in the internship, it may have an obligation to terminate the relationship with the workplace to prevent any future claims for negligence in the event a student is harmed or injured.
+Accordingly, if an educational institution is made aware of a potential safety issue at a workplace where its students are interning, it should take steps to ensure the safety issue is remedied.
+Such steps may be as simple as notifying the workplace of the potential concern and demanding that it be promptly addressed.
+If the educational institution is sponsoring or significantly involved in the internship, it may have an obligation to terminate the relationship with the employer to prevent any future claims for negligence in the event a student is harmed or injured.

 Discrimination and Harassment

-Similar to safety concerns, there are legal protections afforded to individuals in the workplace who believe they are being subjected to harassment or discrimination.
-As it pertains to employers and employees, both federal and state statutes provide protections for individuals to be free from discrimination and harassment in the workplace.
-To address this issue, however, we must go back to the beginning as the key inquiry is whether the intern is an employee who is afforded the protections of the appliable laws.
+Similar to safety concerns for interns, there are legal protections afforded to individuals in the workplace who believe they are being subjected to harassment or discrimination.
+In this regard, both federal and state statutes provide protections for employees to be free from discrimination and harassment in the workplace.
+As such, an intern will likely be able to pursue a harassment or discrimination claim against an employer only if the intern is deemed an employee.

-This was recently addressed in June 2021, in the case of Payne v.
-Prevention Point Phila., Inc. In Payne, the United States District Court for the Eastern District of Pennsylvania found that an unpaid intern was not provided the protections afforded by Title VII because he was not an employee of the company.
-In so ruling, the Court stated that “most federal appeals courts to address the issue have applied a ‘threshold-remuneration test,’ which requires a volunteer to receive substantial compensation from the organization in order to be considered an employee.”
+According to the U.S. District Court for the Eastern District of Pennsylvania in Payne v.
+Prevention Point Phila., Inc., an unpaid intern was not an employee and therefore was not provided the discrimination/harassment protections afforded by Title VII.
+In so ruling, the court stated that “most federal appeals courts to address the issue have applied a ‘threshold-remuneration test,’ which requires an [intern] to receive substantial compensation from the organization in order to be considered an employee.”
+(Emphasis added.)

-The Court went on to state that in order to determine whether an individual is an employee for purposes of Title VII, certain factors must be reviewed.
-These include the level of control the business exerted over the intern, whether compensation was paid, and who had control over daily employment activities.
-The Court noted that the foregoing factors suggest, as other courts have decided, that compensation or remuneration is a threshold requirement to qualify as a Title VII employee.
-In this case, because the intern did not receive any compensation or consideration, he was not an employee under Title VII and the lawsuit was dismissed.
-Other courts have made similar determinations.
+The Payne court held that in order to determine whether an individual is an employee for purposes of Title VII, certain factors must be reviewed.
+These factors include the level of control the business exerts over the intern, whether compensation is paid, and who has control over the intern’s daily activities.
+The court noted that the foregoing factors suggest, as other courts have decided, that compensation or remuneration is a threshold requirement to qualify as a Title VII employee.

-Regardless of the issues presented, the key inquiry is generally whether there was remuneration provided to the intern in exchange for services.
-The question is what happens when the individual is not provided with pay but with other types of compensation.
-Courts have stated that nonfinancial benefits that create or relate to career opportunities may suffice.
-For example, free training and educational opportunities, such as a corporate leadership course, may establish an employer/employee relationship when the individual can demonstrate an economic dependence upon the training and not a mere pleasure from the “compensation.”
-Further, at least one court has found that when a volunteer was provided with a “clear pathway to employment” deriving from her position as a volunteer, she could establish the plausibility of an employment relationship under federal anti-discrimination laws.
-Accordingly, if an intern can establish that some form of remuneration for their services was provided, a court may find that the intern is afforded protections under federal and state anti-discrimination laws.
+The question is more complicated when the intern is not provided with pay but with other types of compensation.
+Courts have stated that nonfinancial benefits that create or relate to career opportunities may be sufficient to establish employee status.
+For example, free training and educational opportunities, such as a corporate leadership course, may establish an employer/employee relationship.
+Further, at least one court has found that when an intern was provided with a “clear pathway to employment” as a result of her position as an intern, she could establish an employment relationship under federal antidiscrimination laws.
+Accordingly, if an intern can establish that some form of remuneration was provided, a court may find that the intern is protected under federal and state antidiscrimination laws.

-As the issue of whether an unpaid intern will be classified as an employee is a legal determination that may ultimately be made by a court, it is recommended that businesses address any complaints of harassment or discrimination made by interns, both paid and unpaid, in the same manner they would a similar complaint made by their regular employees.
-If a business becomes aware of a complaint of harassment or discrimination, it should investigate the complaint and take prompt action to remedy the concerns if founded.
-Failure to remedy the issue will likely expose the employer to legal costs and potential liability.
+Because employment status is a legal determination that will ultimately be determined by a court, it is recommended that all employers address complaints of harassment or discrimination made by interns, both paid and unpaid, in the same manner they would address a similar complaint made by a regular employee.
+To this end, if a business becomes aware of a complaint of harassment or discrimination made by an intern, it should investigate the complaint and take prompt and appropriate corrective action if the complaint is deemed to have merit.
+Failure to do so may expose the employer to significant potential legal costs and liability.

 Even if a claim or complaint is not covered by Title IX, if a college or university is made aware of an issue of harassment or discrimination at an internship, it should take all possible steps to protect its students.
-These steps may include, but are not limited to, providing the students with information on the applicable laws; assisting the student with making a complaint; or, depending on the severity of the issue, contacting local law enforcement.
+These steps include, but are not limited to, providing the student with information on the applicable laws, assisting the student with making a complaint, or contacting local law enforcement depending on the severity of the allegations.

 Interns and Medical Leave